NAPA: Neighborhood-Assisted and Posterior-Adjusted Two-sample Inference: Oracle Weighting and Power Gain

-\end{thm}
+\end{thm}}

 We make a few remarks.
-Theorem \ref{thm1} shows that, when using the oracle threshold $t_{\text{LAWS}}$, our NAPA method achieves an mFDR that is no greater than that of LAWS and a power that is no smaller than that of LAWS.
+First, Theorem \ref{thm1} shows that, when using the oracle threshold $t_{\text{LAWS}}$, our NAPA method achieves an mFDR that is no greater than that of LAWS and a power that is no smaller than that of LAWS.
 Based on this result and the construction of the oracle threshold, $t_{\text{NAPA}}$ is thus no smaller than $t_{\text{LAWS}}$.
 Therefore, using the threshold $t_{\text{NAPA}}$ leads to an additional power gain of NAPA, and thus it establishes the guaranteed power gain of NAPA over LAWS.
-Second, \cite{LAWS} showed that LAWS dominates the classical Benjamini and Hochberg (BH) method \citep{Benjamini1995}, and therefore, NAPA dominates BH too.
-Finally, the concavity and convexity conditions in Theorem \ref{thm1} are easily satisfied by the $p$-value CDF derived from numerous distributions, e.g., a normal distribution, or a $t$-distribution.
-Similar conditions have been commonly imposed in the FDR literature \citep[e.g.,][]{Storey2002, Genovese2006, Hu2010, GAP, LAWS}. {Besides, the rest of conditions can also be easily verified numerically for the aforementioned distributions. }
+Second, \cite{LAWS} showed that LAWS dominates the classical Benjamini and Hochberg (BH) method \citep{Benjamini1995}, and therefore, NAPA dominates BH too. {Third, this theorem does \emph{not} require any spatial dependence condition, as the power of the test is mainly reflected through the ranking of weighted $p$-values and the testing errors are evaluated by marginal FDR under the oracle setting when the weights are known.
+However, spatial dependence plays a crucial role in subsequent FDP and FDR control, as we show later in Section \ref{sec:theory}.
+Finally, the conditions in Theorem \ref{thm1} are all reasonably mild.
+In particular, as we show later when constructing the test statistic $T(\s)$ and the auxiliary variable $U(\s)$, they are asymptotically independent under both the null and alternative.
+The four distributional conditions can be easily verified for commonly used $p$-value distributions \citep{sellke2001calibration, held2018p, zhang2022covariate}.
+Among them, similar concavity and convexity conditions have been commonly imposed in the FDR literature \citep[e.g.,][]{Storey2002, Genovese2006, Hu2010, GAP, LAWS}.
+The condition $\pi_1\leq \varrho$ aligns with the sparsity framework we consider.
+We also give more discussion of the conditions in Theorem \ref{thm1} in Section \ref{subsec:verify-thm1} of the Appendix. }